rrrossettiii/hw13-fitness-tracker/README.md

 1. Open your integrated terminal in the applications root directory.
 2. Run "npm i" to install all required node modules.
 3. To start server run "npm start".
-4. Ctrl click the link inthe console "http://localhost:xxxx" or paste it in your browser.
+4. Ctrl click the link in the console "http://localhost:xxxx" or paste it in your browser.
 5. Begin tracking!

 &nbsp;